Permanent time observation in the United States: Previous observation of year-round daylight saving time

-2015–2022: Proposals for the introduction of year-round DST
+2015–2022: Proposals and laws for the introduction of year-round DST

-A movement has been organized in support of the legalization of using daylight saving time as the year-round clock option.
-Bills to end DST, and bills to make it permanent, have been introduced in more than 30 states.

 The main argument for introducing year-round DST is that the lifestyles and work patterns of modern-day citizens are no longer compatible with the concept of shifting the clock every spring and fall.
 Supporters also argue that switching to Forward Time would also result in saving energy by reducing the need for artificial light.
-The Sunshine Protection Act of 2019 was introduced in the Senate by Senator Marco Rubio (R) of Florida to make the times used for DST standard time and abolish DST.
-It had bipartisan support from senators from Washington and Tennessee, but it had not received a hearing in the Senate Commerce, Science, and Transportation committee.
+The Sunshine Protection Act of 2019 was introduced in the Senate by Senator Marco Rubio (R) of Florida to make the times used for DST permanent and to abolish biannual clock change.
+It had bipartisan support from senators from Washington and Tennessee, but it had not received a hearing in the Senate Commerce, Science, and Transportation Committee.

 In 2015, the Nevada Senate passed Nevada Assembly Joint Resolution 4, which urged Congress to enact legislation allowing individual states to establish daylight saving time as the standard time in their respective states throughout the calendar year.
 This would mean that Nevada is on the same time as Arizona all year, but would be an hour ahead of California in the winter.
 The United States Congress has not yet enacted any enabling legislation in this regard.

 In 2018, the Florida Senate approved the Sunshine Protection Act which would put Florida on permanent daylight saving time year round, and Governor Rick Scott signed it March 23.
 Congress would need to amend the existing 1966 federal law to allow the change.

-In 2018, voters in California ratified a legislative plan which would allow for year-round daylight saving time to be enacted.
-However, it still requires the vote of two-thirds of the state's legislature and the approval of Congress.
+In 2018, voters in California approved a ballot measure to permit the state legislature to pursue legislation for permanent daylight saving time or standard time.
+However, California law still requires a vote of two-thirds of the state's legislature (and approval of Congress for permanent DST).
+Bills for permanent DST followed in 2019 and 2022, which both failed.

 In 2019, the Washington State Legislature passed Substitute House Bill 1196, which would establish year-round observation of daylight saving time contingent on the United States Congress amending federal law to authorize states to observe daylight saving time year-round.
-The bill passed, and was followed by proposed 2021 ballot initiative 1803, "Abolish Daylight Saving Time in Washington state" to petition the U.S. Congress to authorize the change.

-Tennessee and Oregon also passed bills in 2019 for year-round DST, and legislative houses in Alabama and Arkansas also approved resolutions in favor.
+Tennessee and Oregon also passed bills in 2019 for year-round DST.

-Georgia governor Brian P. Kemp signed Senate Bill 100 providing for year-round daylight saving time when the United States Congress amends 15 U.S.C.
+In 2021, the Georgia General Assembly passed Senate Bill 100 providing for year-round daylight saving time if the United States Congress amends 15 U.S.C.
 Section 260a to authorize states to observe daylight saving time year round.